-- New tyres do not have maximum grip in the first 500 km.
-Drive particularly carefully to avoid risk of accident. - Never drive with damaged tyres.
-This may cause an accident. - If you notice unusual vibration or if the vehicle pulls to one side when driving, stop the vehicle immediately and check the tyres for damage.
+• New tyres do not have maximum grip during the first 500 km.
+Drive particularly carefully to avoid possible accidents.

+- Never drive with damaged tyres.
+This may cause an accident. - If you notice unusual vibrations or if the vehicle pulls to one side when driving, stop the vehicle immediately and check the tyres for damage.